Long Tail. Fat Risk. Why You May Want to Rethink Your “Platform” Strategy. Right Now.

 Laws can change.
 When they do, every platform is exposed.
 And if you don’t have the financial and legal resources to protect yourself, your platform implodes.
-We’ll use the example of a medical device connectivity platform (cloud-based infrastructure that connects pacemakers, heart monitors, and other medical equipment, and stores/synthesizes their data), to help us illustrate the problem, as well possible solutions.
+We’ll use the example of a medical device connectivity platform (the cloud-based infrastructure that connects pacemakers, heart monitors, and other medical equipment, and stores/synthesizes their data), to help us illustrate the problem, as well as possible solutions.

 Stop misinterpreting negative results as a cost of doing business.
 Start visualizing both sides of the distribution of possible events.

 What can these geeky statistical artifacts tell us about risk in a platform strategy?
 We’ve already seen how marketing has fumbled the distinction between a “fat tail” and a “long tail,” but what does it matter?
 All sales are positive events, aren’t they?

 When we see all sales (or all content, or all search results, or all data collection) as positive, it means we only visualize one half of the graph – the right-skewed side distribution, always trailing off in the positive direction.
 The tail might be “fat,” but a fatter tail only means that there is more hidden opportunity than a “long tail” would predict.
 That’s why Google, Facebook, and Amazon make so much money.

 Isn’t it funny, however, that the previous graphs (from biology and finance, respectively) showed full curves with both a right and a left distribution?
 Hmm.
 What would happen if we graphed that in a marketing context?
 Let’s try.

 This graph is a thought experiment, showing sales of legitimate products as “positive” events and the sales of counterfeit products as “negative” events on an e-commerce platform such as Amazon or Alibaba.